suryanshvermaa/scsCloud/containerService/README.md

 - go.mod go directive: The `go` version is set to `1.25.3`, but the `go` directive should be major.minor (e.g., `1.25`).
 If you hit tooling errors, change it to `go 1.25`.
 - UUID default: `up.sql` uses `gen_random_uuid()` which requires `pgcrypto`.
 If the DB init fails, add `CREATE EXTENSION IF NOT EXISTS pgcrypto;` to `up.sql` before the table creation.
 - Networking: If the app container can’t reach Postgres, ensure both are on the same Docker network or use `--network host` on Linux.
+- Ingress testing: If you use ingress-nginx locally, you can port-forward to inspect it: `kubectl -n ingress-nginx port-forward svc/ingress-nginx-controller 3000:80` and then browse `http://<serviceSubdomain>.suryanshverma.live` via hosts mapping.

 ## 🤝 Contributing